Cryptact/crypto-db/README.md

    - `ids` - related CryptoIDs.
    - `type` - currently "Symbol Change", "Token Swap" and "Mainnet Launch" are identified.
    - `description` - description of this Crypto Action.
-   - `reported` - (optional) UTC in ISO8601 when this action was first announced or reported.
+   - `reported` - (optional) time in ISO8601 when this action was first announced or reported.
-   - `executed` - (optional) UTC in ISO8601 when this action is executed or planned to execute.
+   - `executed` - (optional) time in ISO8601 when this action is executed or planned to execute.

 - `map-for-<accuracy|coverage>/<namespace>.json` - defines a map between a symbol in a namespace to id.
 See 'About map-for-accuracy and map-for-coverage' below for detail.
    - `ns_id` - identifier in the namespace.